 Gee’s Clippers in Milwaukee, Wisconsin, provides great haircuts, lively conversations, and access to a variety of healthcare services, including COVID and other vaccines.

-“The barbershop’s clients really trust them, so they are more receptive to addressing their healthcare needs,” said Lyons-Taylor.
+“The barbershop’s clients really trust them, so they are more receptive to addressing their healthcare needs,” said Agrawal.
 “Gee’s demonstrates how small business can have a direct impact on the health of their communities.”

 Small businesses can make choices in their business model or operations that improve community health: